-Good academic and disciplinary standing - It is the policy of the UI Study Abroad office that all students who study abroad must be in both good academic standing and good disciplinary standing.
+Good academic and disciplinary standing - It is the policy of the UI Study Abroad office that all students who study abroad must be in both good academic standing and good disciplinary standing at the time of their application.
 Students who, even after being accepted into a program, are put on either academic and/or disciplinary probation for any period of time overlapping with the study abroad program dates are ineligible to study abroad.
 In these cases, students must forfeit their acceptance and will not be allowed to study abroad.
 Any student who must forfeit their acceptance and/or attendance on a study abroad program due to a probationary status is wholly responsible for any and all financial expenses incurred.
-See the ‘Withdrawal Policy’ below for more information about the related late withdrawal fees.

 The cost sheet outlines the total estimated costs associated with participating in this program and can be used for financial aid and planning purposes.
 They include fees charged on students’ U-Bill as well as out-of-pocket expenses.
 Actual out-of-pocket expenses will vary from individual to individual.
 Quoted estimates are conservatively high, yet realistic.